MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-expression-examples.md

     ```

 ##  <a name="ReportFunctions"></a> Report Functions
  In an expression, you can add a reference to additional report functions that manipulate data in a report.
 This section provides examples for two of these functions.
-For more information about report functions and examples, see [Aggregate Functions Reference &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/report-builder-functions-aggregate-functions-reference.md).

 ###  <a name="Sum"></a> Sum